kjolley/BIGSdb_documentation/administration.rst

 To register a client isolate database for a sequence definition database, click the add (+) client database link on the curator's interface contents page.
-This function is normally hidden, so you may need to click the 'Show all' toggle to display it.
+This function is normally hidden, so you may need to click the 'Clients' toggle to display it.

 .. image:: /images/administration/add_client_databases.png